The Director of Photography & Cinematographer

 I work as a DP on both digital film and video projects, and views my role very much as the “protector” of the look and action, turning a shared vision with the director into reality on a media card – with the extended vision that comes from a deep understanding of the edit and the grade, and how the raw footage fits into the final image equation.

-As one of the bold few who ventured away from 35mm film into digital cinema production back in the mid-2000s, I have owned and shot with UHD, 4k, 4.5k and 6k cameras for many years.
+As one of the bold few who ventured away from 35mm film into digital cinema production back in the mid-2000s, I have owned and shot with UHD, 4k, 4.5k, 6k and now 8k broadcast and digital cinema cameras for many years.
 While 1080P HD video is still the delivery format for most productions this techie knowledge is invaluable in getting the very most out of these new systems, and in understanding how the post-production process will affect the final image and ways it can be used.

 The difference between a cinematographer, a DP and a videographer?
 To my mind it is about the way the control of the image role plays out – a DP is as responsible for the lighting and camera motion as he is for the camerawork.
 But often I like to work with a really good lighting director, or LD, who handles the lighting with the gaffer crew, and a good key grip and his crew who handle the camera motion, leaving me to concentrate on the camera and shot composition.
 I see the videographer role as much more akin to a camera operator, with no responsibility for directing action, making calls on detail or controlling takes… a task that often falls to a good DP or cinematographer when the director is working away from the talent.